 Wearing Your Academic Regalia

 Academic regalia is required in order to participate in the commencement ceremony.
-Regalia can be purchased at the Bookstore and may not be altered, modified, or decorated in any way.
+Regalia can be purchased at Herff Jones.
+The deadline to order regalia is November 15, 2021.
 Commencement is a special occasion that has procedures that emphasize dignity and formality.
 The following shall be observed:

 Caps - The cap should be worn square on the top of the head, with the front point about the middle of the forehead.

 - Associate degree candidates will wear the tassel on the right throughout the exercises.

 - Master's degree candidates will wear the tassel on the left throughout the exercises.

 - All other candidates will be asked to stand in order to move the tassel from right to left, once all diploma covers are handed out.